 Market research transcriptions are essential to any qualitative research project.
-So, it’s only important to provide spotless, or at least workable, audio recordings to whatever general transcription services you’re using for high-quality transcripts.
+You need spotless, or at least workable, audio recordings for whatever general transcription services you’re using for high-quality transcripts.

-1. Control Background Noise
+1. Control background noise

 Choose a location that’s free from ambient noises like echoes, indoor, and outdoor noises.
-It would also help to be mindful of instances when participants themselves make the recording challenging to transcribe, as they form “sub-meetings” or side conversations during the discussion.
+It would also help to see if the participants themselves make the recording difficult to transcribe.
+Sometimes, they form “sub-meetings” or side conversations during the discussion.

-2. Strategize the Position of the Recorder
+2. Strategize the position of the recorder

-3. Respondent Identification
+3. Respondent identification

 4. Consider recording on video

-5. Check on your tools and equipment
+5. Check your tools and equipment